cerolopez/homepage/README.md

 # Cecilia's Homepage

 This is a standard personal website with a sticky nav and consistent hero banner throughout the site.
 The main home page features an interactive button that cycles through descriptors of the author.
+View here: https://cerolopez.github.io/

 ## Author
 This webpage was designed and built from scratch by Cecilia Lopez, except for some Instagram embed code.
 I also created the website background image in Photoshop.